 Many survey sites out there market to kids under 18.
 But are they safe?
 It’s understandable that kids want to start making money to start buying their own things and survey sites can make that possible.

 As a teen, you’d want to know that the survey sites you’re visiting would have your parents’ approval.
-And as a parent, you’d want to know that your child is using survey sites that are safe.
+And as a parent, you’d want to know that your child is using survey websites that are safe.
 You’d also want to know that the content on the site is appropriate for younger users.

-Here are twelve survey sites that are geared toward kids and are committed to having kid-friendly content.
+Here are twelve paid survey sites that are geared toward kids and are committed to having kid-friendly content.
 The minimum user age on each site varies, so we’ll share this information here as well.

 Also, it’s important to note that these sites require parental consent for any member under age 18.
 Check them out and see if any of these survey sites can help your child earn some spending cash.

 Best Online Survey Sites for Kids to Make Money

 e-Poll members (you have to be at least 13 years old to join) will be asked to give opinions on various subjects.
 This company focuses primarily on TV shows and other media.

 As a member, you’ll earn points that can be redeemed for PayPal cash, Amazon gift cards or other rewards.
 This is a simple way to make extra money online.
 You can also donate your points to a charitable cause of your choice.

 You can join Swagbucks as soon as you turn 13 years old.

 So far, they have paid out over $331 million to members.
 It’s free to join and they even have a $10 bonus for signing up.